2010 Robert Bruss Real Estate Book Award

 Also visit other rentals (say, during open houses) to see how yours stacks up.
 There’s no need to be undercover about it—identify yourself as a new landlord researching the market, and you might find a fellow landlord who’s eager to share tips and stories.

 After figuring out a likely market rent, your next task is to check into the local vacancy rate, usually expressed as a percentage.
 A real estate or property management company should be able to tell you how many rental houses like yours are sitting empty.
 You can also get a sense of likely demand for your house by considering factors such as whether your area is growing economically (so that new employees need housing), whether there’s a steady stream of likely renters (such as students), and whether home prices are out of reach for the average local resident, who will turn to renting instead.
-Nationwide, the average annual rental vacancy rate is up to 6.7%, according to U.S. Census Bureau figures.
-Of course, this is just a ballpark, and varies depending on where your property is located; but you might be able to lower the vacancy rate by using some of the methods in this book to find and keep long-term tenants.
+Nationwide, the average annual rental vacancy rate is 5.8%, according to U.S. Census Bureau figures.
+Of course, this is just a ballpark and varies depending on where your property is located, but you might be able to lower your vacancy rate by using some of the methods in this book to find and keep long-term tenants.

 TIP